Workplace injury prevention grants

 Auckland, Hutt Valley, and Hawke’s Bay DHBs - $1.5 million

 The project proposed by these three DHBs aimed to look at their supply chains to make the health sector safe and give 600 suppliers a tool to help them benchmark the current state of health and safety.
-The suite of tools includes a smartphone app, where suppliers can record incidents, observations, risks, and hazards.
+The suite of tools included a smartphone app, where suppliers can record incidents, observations, risks, and hazards.

 The targeted interventions were developed to reduce harm and injuries throughout the contractor management supply chain in the three pilot sites.